openlegend/core-rules/core/src/00-introduction/01-introduction.md

 *It is an elven maiden, tall and clad in battle worn mail, who replies: “I'll have no bard sing tales of Luthiel the Cowardly, who surrendered to orc scum while still she drew breath.”*

 *As elf and dwarf bicker, a grey haired man, cloaked in emerald, stands tall atop a boulder at the center of the ruins.
 His eyes stare distantly, like sharp daggers, at the golden sun landing upon the horizon.
 With a smirk, he raises his gnarled oaken staff to the sky, where the gathering storm clouds crackle with the fury of nature's electric potential.
-“Gentleman, lady…” speaks the druid with soft confidence, “I think the winds have turned in our favor.”*
+“Gentleman, lady…” speaks the druid with soft confidence, <br>“I think the winds have turned in our favor.”*

 <div class="hr"></div>